 - The patient site is equipped with one MELODY Patient System

 MELODY has been designed as a result of several years of R&D in the field of space medicine.
 The initial concept came from the need to be able to perform remote ultrasound scans on astronauts.
 The AdEchoTech company was born to transfer this technology to the Earth market and in 2015, CNES (French Agency for Space Studies) joined the company AdEchoTech as a shareholder.

 Since 2012, AdEchoTech has been involved in several ESA projects:

 - T4MOD - Telemedicine for reMote Operations in Distant areas,

 - TRANSAT – TRANSlation capabilities for Advanced Tele-echography

-- TETRIS - Tele-Echography Trade-off study for ISS
+- TETRISS - Tele-Echography Trade-off study for ISS

 Within these projects, the ability to use the MELODY solution with a satcom system was successfully demonstrated.